SaravanaNani/aws-learn/Practice - questions.md

 -> Securing VPC resources with network access control lists and security groups

 -> Using Amazon Route 53 and Amazon CloudFront to deliver content

+# Module 5: Storage and Data Base:

+### Instance Stores and Amazon Elastic Block Store (Amazon EBS):

+1. Which of the following are characteristics of the Amazon EBS service?
+(Select TWO.)
+Ans: ```Best for data that requires retention and Separate drives from the host computer of an EC2 instance```